 In this market, as in the entertainment market, the Corporation constantly strives to reduce manufacturing costs for its products for various applications for the OEM, integrator and reseller markets.
-Currently, research initiatives are focused mainly on the development of new products, which reflect general changes in the technology and the various content transmission modes.
+Currently, research initiatives are focused mainly on the development of new products.
 D-BOX continues to develop new ways to incorporate D-BOX motion systems into its customers' products in order to open new sub-markets.
-The research team is also pursuing research and development of new actuator technologies to address the needs of specific markets and is continuously testing and stressing its new products for best quality and reliability.

-PRODUCTION AND SERVICE
+PRODUCTION AND SERVICES

-The final assembly of all of the Corporation's motion systems is conducted at its headquarters, by its production staff.
+The final assembly of all of the Corporation's motion systems is conducted at its headquarters by its production staff.
 Certain products marketed by manufacturers of armchairs, OEMs and integrators that include D-BOX motion systems are assembled in their facilities.
-The Corporation rents a total of 29,124 sq. ft. of space, comprised of office space, warehouse space and space for production and research and development.
-The premises are leased until July 2018.
+The Corporation rents a total of 32,339 sq. ft. of space, comprised of office space, warehouse space and space for production and research and development.
+The premises are leased until October 2019.